 1. Summary 3 2.
-Description of the principal adverse impacts on sustainability factors 5 2.1 Description of the principal adverse impacts on sustainability factors for Allianz Global Investors GmbH 5 2.2 Description of the principal adverse impacts on sustainability factors for Allianz Capital Partners GmbH 18 3.
-Description of policies to identify and prioritise principal adverse impacts of investment decisions on sustainability factors sustainability factors 31 3.1 Policies to identify and prioritise principal adverse impacts on sustainability factors 31 3.2 Allocation of responsibilities for the implementation of those policies to identify and prioritise principal adverse impacts 32 3.3 Methodologies on the selection, identification and assessment of principal adverse impacts 33 3.4 Data sources 4.
-Engagement policies 36 5.
-References to International Standards 37
+Description of the principal adverse impacts on sustainability factors 5 2.1 Description of the principal adverse impacts on sustainability factors for Allianz Global Investors GmbH 5 2.2 Description of the principal adverse impacts on sustainability factors for Allianz Capital Partners GmbH 15 3.
+Description of policies to identify and prioritise principal adverse impacts of investment decisions on sustainability factors 24 3.1 Policies to identify and prioritise principal adverse impacts on sustainability factors 3.2 Allocation of responsibilities for the implementation of those policies to identify and prioritise principal adverse impacts 3.3 Methodologies on the selection, identification and assessment of principal adverse impacts 3.4 Data sources 4.
+Engagement policies 29 5.
+References to International Standards